 PS: A real story from a friend.
 He was talking to a female friend who said:

 “The universe is full of abundance and is generous!
-Don’t you worry about money anymore!”
+So don’t you worry about money anymore!”

 “You know what?
 Will you lend me 100 Euros for a week?”